kjwilder/lightsout/strategy.md

 All together, the following 24 buttons get pushed.
 * 6 7 8 9 11 12 13 16 18 20 22 23 25 1 2 3 7 9 13 14 15 23 24 25

-By the commutativity property, the sequence can be reordered at will, so the following sequence produces the same result.
+Using commutativity, the sequence can be reordered, so the following sequence produces the same result.
 * 1 2 3 6 7 7 8 9 9 11 12 13 13 14 15 16 18 20 22 23 23 24 25 25

-By the parity property, the following sequence also produces the same result.
+Using parity, the following sequence also produces the same result.
 * 1 2 3 6 8 11 12 14 15 16 18 20 22 24

 ### Find three additional winning strategies.